everpress-co/mailster-google-analytics/README.md

 ## Changelog

+### 1.4.0

+- added: support for GA4

 ### 1.3.1

 - lowered priority of the filter so adding the utm\_\* args happend at the end.

 ### 1.3

 - improved handling of adding utm\_\* query args
 - now works if tracking is disabled.

 ### 1.2

 - added: option to allow tracking external domain

 ### 1.1

 - updated file structure

 ### 1.0

 - initial release